Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 There is a saying attributed to Theodore Roosevelt, “Comparison is the thief of joy.”
 While there may not be an abundance of joy when you’re grieving, comparison can certainly be the thief of compassion.

 Your journey is yours and should not be measured against anyone else’s.
 It shouldn’t even be compared to your own previous experiences with grief.
+You’ve never been this you, right now, grieving this sweet perfect being whom you’ve shared this bond with.

 Needless to say, your grief is unique.

 Your life is also unique.
 It’s easy to ruminate on comparing how different life is now that your beloved pet is not with you.
+It is true, life has changed.
+That doesn’t mean that someday it won’t be good in its own way again.

 Don’t Judge Yourself